Meet Our Trainers

 Jason continues to be motivated by the positive responses of his clients and the many meaningful relationships he has built over time.

-Executive Fitness welcomes Patti to our team!
-She brings more than 15 years experience as a fitness professional.
+Executive Fitness Manager Patti joined our team in 2019. team!
+She brings more than 19 years experience as a fitness professional.
+From managing fitness centers in Canada and to focused one-on-one training, Patti delivers consistency and professionalism.

 Her positive energy and affirmations encourage all fitness levels to try their best and celebrate their goals.